 Cost to Level a Yard

-If you enjoy DIY projects, you’ll save a significant amount of cash if you prepare (fertilize, aerate, dethatch, mow) and level your own lawn versus the cost to hire a professional.
+If you enjoy DIY projects, you’ll save a significant amount of cash if you prepare (aerate, dethatch, mow) and level your own lawn versus the cost of professional lawn care service.

 You also have the option of slowly building up the uneven areas of your turfgrass over time, creating a less labor-intensive repair.